-The symbolic executor performs a mixed concrete and symbolic execution [41], [46] for each tested program with \boldsymbol{x} as input.
-In other words, the tested program is first concretely executed with the input \boldsymbol{x} in the executor, which is a monitored environment with taint analysis.
+The symbolic executor performs a mixed concrete and symbolic execution [55], [16] for each tested program with xas input.
+In other words, the tested program is first concretely executed with the input x in the executor, which is a monitored environment with taint analysis.
 The input is the taint seed.
 The whole execution path is logged, including the executed instructions, the taint information and the output states.

 The output states can be specified by the domain experts or the owner of the plaintiff program.
-They may include the terminal output, the network interface and the modification in file system, etc. Their output states are represented as O_p and O_s , respectively.
-If $O_p \neq O_s$, programs P and S are semantically different.
+They may include the terminal output, the network interface and the modification in file system, etc. Their output states are represented as $O_p$ and $O_s$ , respectively.
+If $O_p \neq O_s$ , programs P and S are semantically different.
 As a result, we can get the correct conclusion that they are not software plagiarism.

 The symbolic execution is operated on the logged concrete execution path.
 We build a symbolic formula in terms of input variables to express each path constraint.
 This formula reflects both the semantics of the execution path and the conditions which make the program execute this particular path.
-We denote the execution paths of plaintiff program and suspicious program with input x as e_p and e_s , respectively.
-The two formulas that we build based on these two paths are $F_p^O(I)$ and $F_s^O(I)$ parameterized with the input variables I, based on the output state $O(O = O_p = O_s)$.
-These two formulas are built using the technique of weakest precondition and have the property that they are true with some truth assignment i ($i \in \text{input space}$) if and only if the program executes the corresponding path on the input i and ends with output state O; i.e., the path is feasible on input i and leads to output O:

-$F_p^O(i)$ is true iff e_p is feasible on input i and ends with output O.
+We denote the execution paths of plaintiff program and suspicious program with input x as $e_p$ and $e_s$ , respectively.
+The two formulas that we build based on these two paths are $F_p^O(I)$ and $F_s^O(I)$ parameterized with the input variables I, based on the output state O ( $O = O_p = O_s$ ).
+Since weakest precondition based algorithm can generate more succinct symbolic formulas than forward symbolic execution [62], these two formulas are built using the technique of weakest precondition and have the property that they are true with some truth assignment i ( $i \in$ input space) if and only if the program executes the corresponding path on the input i and leads to output O: $F_p^O(i)$ is true iff $e_p$ is feasible on input i and ends with output O.